octo-technology/OpenTezos/docs/explorer/exam.md

 ### Question 2

-What is a block indexer made of ?
+What is a block indexer made of?

 - [x] API Layer
 - [ ] Block node